Getting started

 5. Handle redirect result

-After payment or cancellation, the customer is redirected to your chosen URLs:
+After the payer completes or cancels their payment journey, they are redirected to your chosen URLs:

 📱 For React Native, handle the message in your webview handler: